sunomura/commercialization-public/manufacture/iot/add-a-provisioning-package-to-an-image.md

     5. Optional: to add more than one WLAN network, go back to WLANSetting, and repeat the process.

 7. Optional: add other apps, drivers, and settings through the UI.
-To learn more, see [Configure customizations using Windows ICD](https://msdn.microsoft.com/library/windows/hardware/dn916109).
+To learn more, see [Configure customizations using Windows ICD](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-create-package#configure-settings).

 8. Export the provisioning package.
 For example, click **Export &gt; Provisioning Package &gt; Next &gt; (Uncheck the Encrypt Package box) &gt; Next &gt;  Build**.
-(To learn more, see [Export a provisioning package](https://msdn.microsoft.com/library/windows/hardware/dn916110). )
+(To learn more, see [Export a provisioning package](https://docs.microsoft.com/windows/configuration/provisioning-packages/provisioning-create-package#build-package). )

+    >[!IMPORTANT]
-    <blockquote><p><strong>Important:</strong><br> When you make any changes to a provisioning package, Windows Configuration Designer increments the version number in the provisioning file (customizations.xml).
+    >When you make any changes to a provisioning package, Windows Configuration Designer increments the version number in the provisioning file (customizations.xml).
 The version number is not major.minor, it is a number with a decimal point.
-For example, 1.19 is a lower version than 1.2. </p></blockquote>
+For example, 1.19 is a lower version than 1.2.

 9. At the **All done!** page, click the link to the **Output location**.